 Reagan also had the following warning: “Crash investigators have identified driver disengagement as a major factor in every probe of fatal crashes involving partial automation we’ve seen.
 This study supports our call for more robust ways of ensuring the driver is looking at the road and ready to take the wheel when using Level Two systems…[rather than] getting lulled into a false sense of security over time.”

 The car crash attorneys at Martin & Helms can help when you are injured in an accident that was not your fault.
 We work to secure you compensation for your pain and damages.
 To schedule a consultation in our Huntsville or Decatur office call 256-539-1990 or we invite you to reach out to us through our contact form.
 Cases are handled on a contingency fee basis so there is no cost to you unless we win your case.
-We serve clients in North Alabama including Huntsville, Decatur, Athens, and Madison.
+We also serve injured clients in Decatur, Athens and Madison, and throughout the Tennessee Valley region and North Alabama.

 Choosing the right personal injury attorney is an important step in building a better future.
 You deserve a lawyer who works one-on-one with you, and who can develop a plan for you to move forward.
 When you choose Martin & Helms, you get Clay Martin and Tara Helms: experienced, compassionate counselors who put your best interests first.
 We invite you to read more about us.